torresjrjr/Bezier.py/README.md

 curve1 = Bezier.Curve(t_points, points1) #.........................
 Returns an array of coordinates.
 ```

-You could plot your creations with matplotlib.
+You can plot your creations with matplotlib.

 ```Python
 import matplotlib.pyplot as plt